rdfostrich/article-jws2018-ostrich/content/evaluation.md

 In this section, we accepted one of the four hypotheses.
 As these are statistical hypotheses, these do not necessarily indicate negative results of our approach.
 Instead, they allow us to provide general guidelines on where our approach can be used effectively, and where not.
-In summary, OSTRICH is in most cases relatively more efficient than other approaches for querying for datasets with a large number of versions.
+In summary, OSTRICH is in most cases more efficient than other approaches for querying for datasets with a large number of versions.
 This is not the case when only VM queries are required, in which case IC-based storage provides faster querying at the cost of more storage space.
 Next to that, the number of versions in an OSTRICH store does not significantly influence the query times.
 Furthermore, OSTRICH requires less storage space than IC-based approaches, and more than CB-based approaches.